 Solar electricity consumers will not be impacted and will continue to receive all net metering credits while participating in the Program.

 Budget Billing and Low Income Delivery Rate customers will continue to receive those benefits while participating in the Program.

-Questions and Support
+Questions & Support

 Have questions or need help?
-Please visit the contact us page, which contains a form for comments.
+Please visit the Contact Us page, which contains a form for comments.